ApocalypseCalculator/Feck/installation.md

 I hope you liked this guide :3

 a few things to note:
-- be careful about file space, this does not check your file space, and will cause potential errors
+- be careful about file space, this does not check your file space, and may cause errors once your disk space fills up
-- if you are uploading > 1MB files, increase allowed traffic in Nginx config by adding `client_max_body_size 500M;`(dependent on your file limit), remember to save and restart the service
+- if you are uploading > 100MB files, increase allowed traffic in Nginx config by editing `client_max_body_size XM;` (replace X with the max size in MB), remember to save and restart the service.
-- If you encounter problems, open an issue in this repo
+- If you encounter problems, open an issue in this repository
 - Want to contribute?
 Open a pull request!